saudbinayed/binout/README.md

 <!--Every root field is itself a scaler structure.
 Some kinds of root structures will have intermediate sub-structures (as in the `binout` file).
 At some level, there will be idnentically two structures: "metadata" and "data".-->

-For example, the "binin.matsum" structure will have the fields "metadata" and "data" as its immediate fields.
+For example, the "binin.matsum" structure will have the fields `metadata` and `data` as its immediate fields.
 On the other hand, the "binin.elout" structure will contain intermediate fields like "shell", "solid", etc. In this case, the "metadata" and "data" structures are fields of "binin.elout.shell", "binin.elout.solid", and so on.
 See the [`figs/graphs`](/figs/graphs/) folder, for content and organisation of a sample `binin` struct.

 <!--The actual result (i.e. state) data are contained in the "data" structure as its fields, the names of which are borrowed directly from the original `binout` file that are practically self-explainatory.
 All data under the "data" structure are converted to `double` (floats with 64 bits) for unification reasons.-->